algolia/algoliasearch-magento-2/.github/CONTRIBUTING.md

 ### Comments (not annotations)

-The developer should do the best to avoid using comments.
-Comments should be used only in rare cases where it really helps others to understand what the code does.
+Comments should be used only in rare cases where it really helps others (or your future self) to understand what the code does.

 The code itself should be self descriptive.
-Each time you want to comment a code think first about rewriting the code, e. g. extract the piece of code to a better named class / method, which will describe what the code does.
+Each time you want to comment a code think first about rewriting the code to be more self explanatory.
+E. g. extract the piece of code to a better named class / method, which will describe what the code does.

 **Example of a bad comment:**